 FAQ

-- Do I need structured data on day one?: No. Title, description, canonical, and hreflang are enough to start.
-Add structured data (Article, FAQPage) once the basics are stable.
+- Do I need structured data on day one?
+No. A unique title, description, canonical, and hreflang are enough to get indexed cleanly.
+Layer in

 Related